Figuratifs

 • contrasts with theologie-explicative — MP develops his figuratif-ontology explicitly against Leibniz's (and scholastic) theology of a maximally-positive being.

-• operates within a strict-anti-monism three-term ontology — see claims#etre-not-monde-but-rends-sensible-monde (candidate); per Saint Aubert 2023, l'être makes the world sensible without coinciding with it, and the figuratifs are how l'être "habite, soutient et rend visible" the world.
+• operates within a strict-anti-monism three-term ontology — see claims#etre-not-monde-but-rends-sensible-monde (live); per Saint Aubert 2023, l'être makes the world sensible without coinciding with it, and the figuratifs are how l'être "habite, soutient et rend visible" the world.

 • applies ecart — the figuratif operates via écart par rapport à un niveau qui n'est pas thème (MSME p.
 203/[210]).